dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/accessibility/about-accessibility.md

 HTML elements are by default good at accessibility.
 Eufemia components and its building blocks are also made to include all the needed features to make them accessible.

+## WCAG 2.1 and Universal design (UU)

+[From year 2021](https://uu.difi.no/krav-og-regelverk/webdirektivet-og-wcag-21), all new and existing web solutions has to follow [WCAG 2.1](https://www.w3.org/TR/WCAG21/).

+On _difi.no_ you find an easy to read [ WCAG guide (Norwegian)](https://uu.difi.no/krav-og-regelverk/wcag-20-standarden).

+## Main focus

-But - you as a developer has the responsibility to have the technical knowledge about accessibility.
+You as a developer has the responsibility to have the technical knowledge about accessibility.
 You have to implement and [use best practices](!/uilib/usage/accessibility) to make applications accessible for every user.
 We talk about all kinds of users, people who have temporary or permanent disabilities, so they depend on what you put into the application - as code.
 Therefore, you have to:

 - Test **keyboard navigation** during development <Icon icon={CheckIcon} aria-hidden />
 - Test with **screen readers** during development <Icon icon={CheckIcon} aria-hidden />
 - Test with **200%** in `font-size` during development <Icon icon={CheckIcon} aria-hidden />

-## WCAG 2.1 and Universal design (UU)

-[From year 2021](https://uu.difi.no/krav-og-regelverk/webdirektivet-og-wcag-21), all new and existing web solutions has to follow [WCAG 2.1](https://www.w3.org/TR/WCAG21/).

-On _difi.no_ you find an easy to read [ WCAG guide (Norwegian)](https://uu.difi.no/krav-og-regelverk/wcag-20-standarden).

 ## Keyboard users